Paperback Writer: Background and inspiration

-"Paperback Writer" was largely written by Paul McCartney, who based the lyrics on a challenge made to him by his Aunt Lil.
+"Paperback Writer" was largely written by Paul McCartney, who based the lyrics on a challenge made to him by his aunt.
 McCartney said in 1966: "Years ago, my Auntie Lil said to me, 'Why do you always write songs about love all the time?
 Can't you ever write about a horse or the summit conference or something interesting?'
 So, I thought, 'All right, Auntie Lil.'"
-According to Radio Luxembourg DJ Jimmy Savile's recollection, the inspiration for the song came backstage at a concert venue when McCartney, mindful of his aunt's request, saw Ringo Starr reading a book and declared his intention to write a song about a book.
+The inspiration for the song came backstage at a concert venue when McCartney, mindful of his aunt's request, saw Ringo Starr reading a book and declared his intention to write a song about a book.

 The lyrics are in the form of a letter from an aspiring author addressed to a publisher.
 (Note: According to the Beatles' friend and aide Tony Bramwell, McCartney based much of the lyric on a letter he had received from a would-be novelist.)
 McCartney completed the song with John Lennon in response to pressure from EMI for a new Beatles single in April 1966, early on in the sessions for the band's Revolver album.
-Intrigued by the rhythmic possibilities of the phrase "paperback writer", McCartney came up with the framework for the song during his hour-long drive from London to Lennon's house in Surrey.
+Intrigued by the rhythmic possibilities of the phrase "paperback writer", McCartney came up with the framework for the song during his hour-long drive from London to Lennon's house in Weybridge, Surrey.

 Discussing "Paperback Writer" with Alan Smith of the NME that year, McCartney recalled that he and Lennon wrote the lyrics in the form of a letter beginning with "Dear Sir or Madam", but that the song was not inspired by "any real-life characters".
 However, according to a 2007 piece in The New Yorker, McCartney said he started writing the song in 1965 after reading in the Daily Mail about an aspiring author, "possibly Martin Amis" (who would have been a teenager at the time).
-The Daily Mail was Lennon's regular newspaper and copies were in Lennon's Weybridge home when Lennon and McCartney were writing songs.
+The Daily Mail was Lennon's regular newspaper, and copies were in Lennon's home when he and McCartney were writing songs.

-Aside from deviating from the subject of love, McCartney had it in mind to write a song with a melody backed by a single, static chord.
-"John and I would like to do songs with just one note like 'Long Tall Sally.'
-We got near it in 'The Word.
-McCartney claimed to have barely failed to achieve this goal with "Paperback Writer", as the verse remains on G until the end, at which point it pauses on C.
+Aside from deviating from the subject of love, McCartney also sought to write a song with a melody backed by a single, static chord.
+"John and I would like to do songs with just one note like 'Long Tall Sally'.
+We got near it in 'The Word'."
+McCartney claimed to have barely failed to achieve this goal with "Paperback Writer", as the verse remains on G major until the end, at which point it pauses on C major.

 Lennon told Hit Parader in 1972 that "Paperback Writer" was primarily written by McCartney: "I think I might have helped with some of the lyrics.
 Yes, I did.
 But it was mainly Paul's tune."
 Speaking in 1980, Lennon described "Paperback Writer" as "son of 'Day Tripper' – meaning a rock'n'roll song with a guitar lick on a fuzzy, loud guitar – but it is Paul's song".